damiensedgwick/Checkpoint/README.md

 ## !IMPORTANT

-v1.2.0 is probably not backwards compatible and should have probably been marked as a 2.0.0 release.
+v2.0.0 is probably not backwards compatible with v1.2.0.
 I am unsure if saved logs will still be visible so it is probably worth taking a screenshot of them before installing the new version if you need to reference them.

 ## Installation